 RIS has partnered with the United Nations and works closely with them as we design our curriculum.
 You can expect to see the Sustainable Development Goals featuring extensively throughout the school.
-We will be working closely with Frode Kristensen, Regionleder Øst, FN-sambandet and his school team.

 The International Award is a global framework for non-formal education and learning, which challenges young people to dream big, celebrate their achievements and make a difference in their world.
 Through developing transferable skills, increasing their fitness levels, cultivating a sense of adventure and volunteering in their community, the Award helps young people to find their purpose, passion and place in the world.